hazelcast/hazelcast/hazelcast-documentation/src/UpgradingFrom2x.md

 - **ISemaphore API:**
 The `ISemaphore` has been substantially changed. `attach()`, `detach()` methods have been removed.
 - In 2.x releases, the default value for `max-size` eviction policy was **cluster_wide_map_size**.
 In 3.x releases, default is **PER_NODE**.
 After upgrading, the `max-size` should be set according to this new default, if it is not changed.
 Otherwise, it is likely that OutOfMemory exception may be thrown.

+### Upgrading from 3.x

+In this section, we list the changes what users should take into account before upgrading to latest Hazelcast from 3.x versions.

+- **Introducing the `spring-aware` element:**
+By default, Hazelcast uses `SpringManagedContext` to scan `SpringAware` annotations.
+This may cause some performance penalties even if the users do not use `SpringAware`.
+By introducing the `spring-aware` element, now it is possible to disable it by adding the `<hz:spring-aware enabled="false"/>` tag to the configuration.
+Please see the [Spring Integration section](#spring-integration).